-A key part of a Carolingian soldier’s armour was the shield which was critically essential for use in the battlefield at a time when lances and spears were the foremost combat weapons.
+A key part of a Carolingian soldier’s armour was the shield which was critically essential for use on the battlefield at a time when lances and spears were the foremost combat weapons.

 Shields were used by both the cavalrymen and infantrymen in a Carolingian army.
 This came to be due to the fact that Carolingian shields were very inexpensive and even common soldiers could easily afford them, using them for some basic defence on the battlefield.

 Consequently, Carolingian monarchs such as Charlemagne specifically ordered different monasteries to include a definite number of shields in their annual tribute to the crown.

-This ensured that should the troops come in need of replacing their shields or using new shields, they would have shield-makers at hand to supply them new shields without any delays.
-On protracted military campaigns, such a measure was particularly useful.
+This ensured that should the troops come in need of replacing their shields or using new shields, they would have shield-makers at hand to supply them with new shields without any delays.
+In protracted military campaigns, such a measure was particularly useful.

 Very few extant historical sources convey any information about the shape and size of Carolingian shields.
 According to these sources, the regular Carolingian shield was typically round and concave in shape, being as large as 0.8 meters in diameter.

-An interesting feature of the round Carolingian shields was the use of a sugarloaf boss on the centre which served to deflect the blows of an opponent and also as a pointed weapon in its own might.
+An interesting feature of the round Carolingian shields was the use of a sugarloaf boss in the centre which served to deflect the blows of an opponent and also as a pointed weapon of its own might.

 In some cases, radial arcs were used on the front of the shield.
-These arcs were often pieces of metal strips which were used to significantly reinforce the wood base.
+These arcs were often pieces of metal strips that were used to significantly reinforce the wood base.